Individual Level

 Level 1

-The Workshop establishes how work is handled in daily practice.
+It establishes how work is handled in daily practice:

 How work comes in